ORIGINAL KNAPPENBERGER IMMIGRANTS

 Elizabeth Rosine Knappenberger was born 20 April 1843 in Wuerttemberg, Germany and died 26 June 1921 in Marion County, Ohio.
 Elizabeth was a daughter of George Frederick Knappenberger (1808-1888) and Anna Marie Agatha Weber (1807-1857).
 She was the older sister of John Frederick Knappenberger [see above].
 She came to the United States in 1883 and was naturalized in 1888 along with her husband, Frederick John RUTH, whom she married 26 April 1863 in Wuerttemberg, Germany.
 Frederick "Fred" Ruth was born 24 May 1836 in Wuerttemburg, Germany and died 30 May 1920 in Marion County,Ohio.
 They are buried in Windfall Lutheran Cemetery, Marion County, Ohio.
 They had eleven children based on baptism records in Germany.
 We are continuing to research this family line and would love to learn more.
 Please contact us at firstname.lastname@example.org.

 1. Elizabeth Christiane "Lizzie" Ruth was born 15 May 1863 in Wuerttemberg, Germany and died 18 May 1935 in Westfield Township, Morrow County, Ohio.
 She married John Fife LONG, son of John Fife Long and Madeline Hagerty, in 1890.
 John was born 21 February 1861 in Washington County, PA and died 6 March 1930 in Morrow County, Ohio.
+They are buried in Marion Cemetery, Marion County, Ohio.
 They had seven children.

 a.
 Emma Amelia Long was born 7 September 1890 in Morrow County, Ohio and died October 1977 in Morrow County, Ohio.
 She married George Abraham GRUBER on 14 August 1910.
 George was born 20 November 1889 in Marion County, Ohio and died 23 April 1976 in Delaware County, Ohio.
 They had seven children: Wilbert J. Gruber (21 February 1911-7 November 1966), Ralph George Gruber (16 July 1912-July 1975), Grace Emma Gruber (born 1914), Ruth Lillian Gruber (February 1914-12 October 1914), Cecil Isaac Gruber (23 July 1916-1 October 1995), Ina Elizabeth Gruber (born about 1921) and Kenneth W. Gruber (21 May 1923-22 January 1985).